bbauska/CSS-Notes4Pros/README.md

   *line-height*    The line height given in %, px, em, or any other valid CSS
                    measurement

-  *font-family*    This is for defining the family\'s name. hsl         (   240         ,   100%                ,   50%
+  *font-family*    This is for defining the family&apos;s name. hsl         (   240         ,   100%                ,   50%

 *color* Any valid CSS color representation, like red, #00FF00, ) etc.